Wade (folklore): Old English fragment of Wade

 The context of the quote has been variously conjectured.
 Rickert speculated that the situation resembled the scene in the Waldere fragment, "in which Widia, Wate's grandson, and Hildebrand rescue Theodoric from a den of monsters".
 Karl P. Wentersdorf stated that "Wade is here boasting of his victorious adventures with many kinds of creatures".
 Alaric Hall ventures that some antagonistic force has magically "sent" monstrous beings to beset Wade, though he cautions that the fragment is too short for certainty.

+In 2025 it was suggested by James Wade and Seb Falk that the quote was misquoted and reads as follows:

+“Here were three lines apparently talking about elves and sea monsters which exactly puts you in this world of Beowulf and other Teutonic legends,” said Dr. Wade.
+“What we realized is that there are no elves in this passage, there are no sea monsters and, in the study of the handwriting, everyone has gotten it wrong until now.”

 Folklore

 Stones at Mulgrave near Whitby were said to be the grave of the dead sea-giant (they were known as "Waddes grave").
 A tale was told of Sleights Moor in Eskdale, North Yorkshire.
 During the building of Mulgrave Castle and Pickering Castle, Wade and his wife Bell would throw a hammer to and fro over the hills.
 (A possible Roman road, called "Wade's Causeway" or "Wade's Wife's Causey" locally, was also said to have been built in this manner.)
 One day Wade's son grew impatient for his milk and hurled a stone that weighed a few tonnes across Eskdale to where his mother was milking her cow at Swarthow on Egton Low Moor.
 The stone hit Bell with such force that a part of it broke off and could be seen for many years until it was broken up to mend the highways.

 In local folklore, the Hole of Horcum in North Yorkshire was formed where Wade scooped up earth to throw at his wife.